rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%RESULT_FILE_NAME_TAG='DEN', 'O1', 'O2', 'HE', 'TN', 'NE',`

 ### OUTPUT%SAVE_STATE
-  If true, in addition to the quantities specified in OUTPUT%SAVED_FIELDS, all quantities of the state vector at time step i are also written.
+  If true, in addition to the quantities specified in OUTPUT%SAVED_FIELDS, all state vector quantities at time step i are also written.

   **Type**: logical